Cognitive Hacking: The New Social Engineering Threat

 • Cognitive hacking uses technological systems to target people, changing perceptions and corresponding behaviors by exploiting psychological vulnerabilities, existing biases, prejudices, and political/social allegiances.

-• Tools often used to disseminate disinformation in cognitive hacking include social media platforms, troll farms, and fake news sites.
+• Tools often used to disseminate narrative attacks in cognitive hacking include social media platforms, troll farms, and fake news sites.

 • Techniques used in cognitive hacking include creating fake accounts, discrediting journalists, exploiting current events, and using bot networks.